5 Best Online Image Compressors to Reduce the Size of Heavy Images without Compromising with the Quality

 So today, based on my personal experience and research, I am going to acquaint you with the 5 amazing online image compressors that can help you to reduce the size of your heavy images but not the quality.

 TinyPNG is at the top, based on its best performance.
 It gave me a 71% reduction in size per image.
 TinyPNG works with both JPG and PNG image formats, very easy to operate (just drag and drop), and you can upload up to 20 images at once with 5MB size each.
-To compress 5MB+ images, you will have to purchase their premium plan, that costs nothing but $25 a year.
+To compress 5MB+ images, you will have to purchase their premium plan, which costs nothing but $25 a year.
 And one more good thing that I realized in TinyPNG is they are not displaying any ads on their web page (at least so far), so it’s kind of disturbance-free surrounding.

 ImageResize.org is another great web tool to compress and optimize heavy images.
 Just like TinyPNG, it also provides drag and drop feature, and you can upload and optimize up to 20 images in that at once.
 And Moreover, Unlike TinyPNG, it can reduce the size of much heavier images like 20 MB and plus.
 I tried a JPG image of 20.46MB, that it reduced to 6.62 MB, so total 67% reduction in size, that is immense.
 The only drawback I found is they display ads (near the drag and drop box), so it’s kind of an uncool surrounding.